HTC's newest phone has done away with actual buttons

 It looks like a button, feels like a button, but it's not a button.
 That's right, there are no clicks on the new HTC U12 Plus.
 The sleep/wake button and the volume keys are nothing more than haptic feedback illusions.

 When the phone is powered off, the sleep/wake button still works.
-Apparently, the pressure sensitive button requires so little power that it will work on a dead battery.
-Like the iPhone 7 and 7 Plus, it will be interesting to see how people adapt to the new feel of the non-buttons.
+Apparently, the pressure-sensitive button requires so little power that it will work on a dead battery.
+Like the iPhone 7 and 7 Plus, it will be interesting to see how people adapt to the new feel of these nonbuttons.

 These haptic buttons are one of the biggest differences you'll notice between the U12 Plus and last year's U11.
 But there are many more refinements aimed at making HTC's new flagship an antidote to our current crop of Android phones -- especially those with a notch.